alephium/docs/docs/dapps/alephium-web3.md

 ### PrivateKeyWallet

+If you have mnemonic or private key, you can also use the Web3 Wallet SDK to create an instance of `PrivateKeyWallet`, which can then be used to sign transactions.

 ```typescript
 // Create a PrivateKeyWallet from private key
 const wallet =  new PrivateKeyWallet({privateKey: 'a642942e67258589cd2b1822c631506632db5a12aabcf413604e785300d762a5', keyType: undefined, nodeProvider: web3.getCurrentNodeProvider()})